opencast/opencast-docker/README.md

 ## Database

 -   `ORG_OPENCASTPROJECT_DB_VENDOR` Optional<br>
     The type of database to use.
-Currently you can set this to either `H2` or `MySQL`.
+Currently, you can set this to either `H2` or `MySQL`.
 The default is `H2`.
 -   `ORG_OPENCASTPROJECT_DB_DDL_GENERATION` Optional<br>
     Specifies whether Opencast should create the database tables or not.
 It defaults to `false`.
-In case of `H2` it is always set to `true`.
+In the case of `H2`, it is always set to `true`.
 -   `NUMER_OF_TIMES_TRYING_TO_CONNECT_TO_DB` Optional<br>
     Specifies how often Opencast is going to try to connect to the specified database before giving up.
 The waiting time between tries is 5 seconds.
 The default number of tries is 25.
 This configuration only applies if the database is not H2.